hpi-swa/trufflesqueak/README.md

 Run `mx --help` to list all commands that may help you develop GraalSqueak.

-### Running Specific Squeak/Smalltalk Code

-It is often useful to execute specific Squeak/Smalltalk code for debugging purposes or when working on a new feature.
-For this reason, GraalSqueak can be invoked with additional arguments `-r|--receiver` and `-m|--method`.
-Any `SmallInteger` can be a receiver while the method should be a selector defined on `SmallInteger`.
-Running `bin/graalsqueak -r 42 -m tinyBenchmarks my.image`, for example, loads `my.image` and performs `42 tinyBenchmarks`.

 ## Contributing

 Please [report any issues here on GitHub][issues] and open